russross/codrilla/api.md

     submission passed is not immediately available.
 The result can be found by polling the course list or the student's grade list.

-    The submissions includes a JSON payload with the student's attempt.
+    The request includes a JSON payload with the student's attempt.